opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 	</div>

-From now, we will add all our code in the ``ods-box div`` like this :
+From now, all the code will be added in the ``ods-box div``, like this :

 .. code-block:: html

 	<div class="container-fluid">
 	    <div class="ods-box">

-	        OUR CODE HERE
+	        CODE HERE

 	    </div>
 	</div>

-Save and refresh your page if you don't see the **Open page** button in the top right part of the screen.
+Save and open your page.

+If you don't see the **Open page** button in the top right part of the screen, refresh your page.

+You can also go back to the **Pages** menu in the navigation bar, to see the list of pages and click on the eye to go directly to it.

 Add a map view
 ~~~~~~~~~~~~~~

-The simplest way to begin is to used share links and code bellow each data visualisation.
+The simplest way to begin is to use share links and code bellow each data visualisation.

-Go to your dataset, go to the map tab, then, below your map, click on ``widget`` and simply copy and paste your code in your custom page.
+Go to your dataset, go to the map tab, then, below your map, click on ``widget`` and simply copy and paste the code in the custom page.

  .. code-block:: html